ABOUT THE SUSREG TRACKER

 The assessment against SUSREG indicator(s) leads to either a positive, partial or negative result.
 In addition, the results clearly display the scope of the underlying measure(s) assessed: either only applicable to climate-related risks, to climate-related and broader environmental risks, or to the entire range of environmental & social risks.

-The assessment currently covers 37 countries and the European Union, covering around 90% of global GDP, 80% of total GHG emissions and 11 of the 17 most biodiversity-rich countries.
-Most members and observers of the Basel Committee on Banking Supervision (BCBS) are covered, and we've added other countries important to WWF’s sustainable finance work.
+The assessment currently covers 37 countries and the European Union, accounting for more than 90% of global GDP, 80% of total GHG emissions and 11 of the 17 most biodiversity-rich countries.
+Most members and observers of the Basel Committee on Banking Supervision (BCBS) are covered.

 Current geographical scope